On this page

 • Select Location unavailable to see how your site behaves when the user’s location is not available.

-• In addition, you can change the locale by setting the 1st language which is used to display websites as shown below.
+• In addition, you can change the locale by setting the first language, which is used to display websites, as shown below.
 You can go to the chrome://settings/languages page.

 Google Chrome Languages settings